Canada Geese, Diana Fountain Bushy Park, Greater London, UK

 Canadian Totem Pole at Bushy Park, London, UK

-Here, in the Canadian Glade, we discovered the Canadian Totem Pole, which had been gifted in commemoration of the Canadian soldiers in the First World War.
+Here, in the Canadian Glade, you’ll see the Canadian Totem Pole, gifted in commemoration of the Canadian soldiers in the First World War.

 Charles I built this artificial canal to provide more water to Hampton Court Palace.
-Today Longford River serves to supply all the pretty waterways, ponds, and streams at the park.
+Nowadays, Longford River supplies all the pretty waterways, ponds, and streams at Bushy Park.

 Admire the Upper Lodge Water Gardens